Artist in Residence in Orchestral and Instrumental Activities/Lecturer in Music, Director of the Berkshire Symphony

 Mr. Feldman joined the Boston Symphony at the age of 19.
 He has appeared as cello soloist with many orchestras performing a wide range of concerto repertoire from Dvorak to Ligeti.
 His many chamber music affiliations have included performances with the Boston Symphony Chamber Players, Collage New Music Ensemble, the Boston Conservatory Chamber Players, and the Williams Chamber Players.
 His performances include collaborations with artists Emmanuel Ax, Garrick Ohlsson, Gil Shaham, and Yo Yo Ma.

-Mr. Feldman currently directs the Berkshire Symphony, a regional orchestra in residence at Williams College.
+Mr. Feldman currently directs the Berkshire Symphony a regional orchestra in residence at Williams College.
 He was formerly the conductor and Music Director of the New England Philharmonic and the Worcester Orchestra.
-He is on the faculties of Williams College, the New England Conservatory of Music, and The Boston Conservatory of Music.
-2012 marks the beginning of his tenure as Music Director of the Longwood Symphony Orchestra, the orchestra of Boston’s medical community.
+He is on the faculty of Williams College, and was formerly on the New England Conservatory of Music, and The Boston Conservatory of Music.
+He was also the Music Director of the Longwood Symphony Orchestra, the orchestra of Boston’s medical community.

 “Feldman secures a polished and alert account of the Mozart Symphony No. 29 K.201”.
 Bernard Jacobson, Fanfare Magazine.